 How To Get Over Unrequited Love

-Reviewer Karen Devlin, LPC
+Medically Reviewed By: Karen Devlin, LPC

 Simply put, unrequited love sucks.
 Whether it's for someone you used to be romantically involved with or someone you loved from afar, there's nothing like pining for someone who is not in love with you and never will be.
-What's worse, is when you must see the love of your life happier with someone else.
+What's worse is when you must see the love of your life happier with someone else.
 But all hope is not lost.
 It is possible to overcome unrequited love and move on to the happiness you deserve.

-Coping with Unrequited Love
+Coping with Love That's Unrequited

 For one thing, it helps to know that you're not alone.
-Almost everyone experiences unrequited love at some point in their lives.
+Almost everyone experiences unreturned love at some point in their lives.
 Something important to pay attention to is whether you tend to always fall in love with those who you know will never love you back.
-This becomes a pattern for some people, because they feel like they will never be good enough to be loved, and so they fall in love with people who will never, or can never, love them back.
+This becomes a pattern for some people because they feel like they will never be good enough to be loved, and so they fall in love with people who will never, or can never, love them back.

-Quotes about Unrequited Love
+Quotes about Unreturned Love